Parking on Campus

 - Tardiness to class and/or appointment

 - Received incorrect verbal information from another individual

 - Observing others illegally parked

-All appeal cases from the Fall 2017 semester have been closed.
-Please contact us at parking [at] stedwards.edu or (512) 326-PARK (7275) for questions or concerns regarding the appeals process or to pay for any citations issued before January 1, 2018.
+Please contact us at email@example.com or (512) 326-PARK (7275) for questions or concerns regarding the appeals process or to pay for any citations.

 The Hilltopper Card Office accepts Lost and Found items during regular business hours.
 Members of the campus community may contact the Card Office in person, by phone (512-448-8601), or email (firstname.lastname@example.org) to inquire about a lost item.
 Inquirers will need to describe the lost item in sufficient detail for Card Office staff to identify.
 Items will be held for 30 days before being considered "abandoned" and then turned over to Campus Ministry and C-CERT for auction.

 What is the Austin Mobility Challenge?